You can change the network type of an Application Load Balancer (ALB) instance as needed.

 • The EIP uses the pay-as-you-go billing method and the pay-by-data-transfer metering method.
 The EIP uses BGP (Multi-ISP) lines and is protected by Anti-DDoS Origin Basic.

-For more information about the limits and procedure of Anycast EIPs, see Associate an Anycast EIP with an ALB instance.
+For more information about the limits on and procedure for associating Anycast EIPs, see Associate Anycast EIPs with an ALB instance to enable access through the nearest access point.

 1. Set IP Address Type to Anycast EIP.